thiagogualberto/gofinances-api/README.md

 # Install the dependencies
 $ yarn

-# Create a database in 'postgres' with the name of 'fastfeet';
+# Create a database in 'postgres' with the name of 'gofinances';

-# Make a copy of the .env.example file to .env and fill it with YOUR variables.
-$ cp .env.example .env

 # Run the migrations
-$ yarn sequelize db:migrate
+$ yarn typeorm migration:run

 # Everything ready to start the server
-$ yarn dev
+$ yarn dev:server
 ```

 You can test this API in two ways:</br>